asmr-systems/toolkit/README.md

 # develop it within the vm, you will need to create the venv in a separate
 # directory (not in the current repo directory.) then everything should work.
 ```

+## Configuration
+The configuration directory is, by default, located within `~/.asmr.d/`.
+This can be changed by setting the `ASMR_HOME` environment variable.